PMTair Flight 241: Investigation

 Under the State Secretariat for Civil Aviation, the Aircraft Accident Investigation Committee was ordered to investigate the accident.
 The team would be assisted with the Russian Interstate Aviation Committee (IAC) for the read-out of the aircraft's flight recorders.
 Both flight recorders, however, were later declared as unusable as the IAC reported that both recorders didn't contain any data on the accident flight.
 The team could only rely on the ATC and radar recording of the accident flight.

 The inspection on the crash site showed that there were two areas of wreckage.
 The majority of the aircraft's structures were located at the main wreckage site.
 Approximately 500 meters from the main wreckage were the aircraft's right hand wing and right hand stabilizer.
 The right wing was bent to 90° due to collision with trees.
 As per the result of the wreckage inspection, it could be concluded that the aircraft's right wing and stabilizer had hit trees first, losing the aircraft's lift and eventually caused it to crash 500 m from the first point of impact in an inverted condition.
 Further inspection revealed that the aircraft didn't explode upon impact, as per the statement from the spokesman of Korean Ministry of Foreign Affairs and Trade Cho Hee-Yong.
 All of the bodies except one were located inside the aircraft.

 The ATC recording didn't find any abnormalities on the communication between the controllers and the flight crew.
-However, investigators noted that the majority of the communication, including several critical parts, were carried out with the Khmer language rather than English, despite the fact that the commander of the flight was an Uzbekistani citizen who didn't understand Khmer.
+However, investigators noted that the majority of the communication, including several critical parts, were carried out with the Khmer language rather than English, despite the fact that the commander of the flight was an Uzbek citizen who didn't understand Khmer.
 The investigation could not confirm on whether the co-pilot had informed or translated his communication with the tower to the commander as the cockpit voice recorder was unusable.

 The radar recording showed that the flight indeed had deviated to the left of its designated track.
 This deviation was probably caused by the weather condition near Sihanoukville.
 Satellite data from the region showed that there was a wide coverage of clouds.
 The aircraft eventually entered clouds and this decreased the visibility of the surrounding environment.
 Investigators stated that the crew, who were confused on their actual position, decided to continue their descent despite the deteriorating weather condition.
 The aircraft eventually collided with trees and terrain approximately 27 nmi from the airport.

 In March 2008, Cambodian investigators completed their investigation on the crash of Flight 241.
 It stated three following factors as the cause of the crash: the crew's decision to fly the aircraft through a mountainous terrain despite their lack of awareness on their exact position and the surrounding terrain, the crew's decision to continue their descent despite the adverse weather condition, and the poor management of PMTair.
 The report couldn't determine the main cause of the accident, as they were not sure if PMTair or the pilot was to blame.